timyourivh/east-surrealdb/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+### ⚠️ Disclaimer:

+I am not part of or affiliated with the SurrealDB team.
+I am simply an enthusiast of SurrealDB, eager to share my passion and insights.
+Any views or opinions expressed are solely my own and do not reflect the official stance of SurrealDB or its developers.

 ### 📜 License:

 ```